holochain/holochain/crates/hdk/README.md

 Welcome to the HDK 3.0.
 This HDK is currently in flux, expect rapid changes.
-Currently there are helper macros to aid in writing happs.
+There are low-level macros and high-level functions to aid writing happs.

+The intention is that most of the time most developers will use the high level functions as they leverage the Rust type system better than macros can.
+This allows for more useful compiler and IDE feedback loops.

 ## Examples